wagtail/wagtail/docs/topics/images.md

 <meta name="twitter:image" content="{{ tmp_photo.full_url }}">
 ```

-If your site defines a custom image model using `AbstractImage`, any additional fields you add to an image (e.g. a copyright holder) are **not** included in the rendition.
+If your site defines a custom image model using `AbstractImage`, any additional fields you add to an image (such as a copyright holder) are **not** included in the rendition.

 Therefore, if you'd added the field `author` to your AbstractImage in the above example, you'd access it using `{{ page.photo.author }}` rather than `{{ tmp_photo.author }}`.